top of page

 While validation is important, uncritical validation can be harmful.
 It reinforces the "hostile frame" described by Beck.
 In online spaces, this is magnified.
 Algorithms feed us content that aligns with our outrage.
 We may find ourselves in communities that not only validate our anger but frame it as a moral virtue.
 We may begin to feel a "duty" to be angry, believing that letting go is a betrayal of a cause or a group.

-This social reinforcement can make the anger feel like a core part of our identity.
+Social reinforcement can make the anger feel like a core part of our identity.
 To let it go feels like losing a part of ourselves or betraying the "team."
-Yet, this is often a trap.
+Yet, this is also a trap.
 Friends who help us stay angry are often (unintentionally) helping us stay stuck.
 True support sometimes looks like a gentle challenge: "Yes, what happened was terrible, but how is holding onto this helping you today?"

 Why Punching Pillows Doesn't Work